Greyhounds and Children

 Greyhounds are not aggressive dogs, but unlike many breeds they are neither raised nor bred for compatibility with children.
 Many seem to view children as puppies and will not hesitate to discipline them with a growl or snap if annoyed or threatened.
 Greyhounds also do not possess either the fur or body fat appropriate for rough-and-tumble play.

 A good rule of thumb is this– greyhounds are good with well behaved children.
-If your household includes a child 8 years old or younger, RDRP strongly encourages you to consider your decision to adopt carefully from all angles.
+RDRP does NOT adopt to homes with children under the age of 7.
 RDRP also reserves the right to decline any adoption at its discretion.

 If your adoption does proceed, you must agree to the following terms.
 Please also remember that these rules apply to visiting children (grandkids, neighbors, etc.) as well as your own.